This Is A Bubble

 But you know, that's how it goes.

-Well I wanted to extend that analysis for anyone who is inclined to read what I'm writing because I think it's pretty important, especially if you're in iShares iBoxx $ High Yield Corporate Bond ETF (NYSEARCA:HYG) and/or SPDR Barclays Capital High Yield Bond ETF (NYSEARCA:JNK).
+Well, I wanted to extend that analysis for anyone who is inclined to read what I'm writing because I think it's pretty important, especially if you're in iShares iBoxx $ High Yield Corporate Bond ETF (NYSEARCA:HYG) and/or SPDR Barclays Capital High Yield Bond ETF (NYSEARCA:JNK).

-Recall this table from Goldman:
+Recall this table from Goldman (NYSE:GS):

 (Goldman)